deepakc7y/netronome-config/configuration/README.md

 ### Installing the Ethernet Driver

 This section details the process of installing the necessary driver for the Realtek ethernet controller commonly found on ASUS motherboards.
-This driver resolves known compatibility issues with Ubuntu 18.04 with kernel v4.15/4.18 and enables functionality of the onboard LAN port.
+This driver resolves known compatibility issues with Ubuntu 18.04 with kernel v4.15 and enables functionality of the onboard LAN port.

 - Ensure you have an Internet connection (temporary solution like a WiFi card)
 - Downloaded driver package `r8125-9.007.01.tar.bz2` and extract it
 - Install the driver using following commands:
   ```
   sudo apt update
-  sudo apt install make make-guile gcc
+  sudo apt install build-essential
   cd r8125-9.007.01/
-  sudo chmod +x autorun.sh
   sudo ./autorun.sh
   ```